Margaret Bonds: Northwestern University

+Bonds was one of the few Black students at Northwestern University; the environment was hostile, racist, and nearly unbearable.
+Although she was permitted to study at the university, she was not allowed to live on campus or use the library, practice facilities, or swimming pool.
+She took comfort in the poetry of Langston Hughes which speaks about the struggles of African Americans in society.

+In an interview with James Hatch, she states:

 I was in this prejudiced university, this terribly prejudiced place….
 I was looking in the basement of the Evanston Public Library where they had the poetry.
 I came in contact with this wonderful poem, "The Negro Speaks of Rivers", and I'm sure it helped my feelings of security.
 Because in that poem he tells how great the black man is.
 And if I had any misgivings, which I would have to have – here you are in a setup where the restaurants won't serve you and you're going to college, you're sacrificing, trying to get through school – and I know that poem helped save me.

 Juilliard School of Music

 Bonds moved to New York City after graduating from Northwestern University.
-There she attended the prestigious Juilliard School of Music and studied composition with Roy Harris, Robert Starer, and Emerson Harper, and piano with Djane Herz.
+There she attended the Juilliard School and studied composition with Roy Harris, Robert Starer, and Emerson Harper, and piano with Djane Herz.
 She also studied with Walter Gossett.
-She pursued lessons with Nadia Boulanger, who upon looking at her work said that she needed no further study and refused to teach her.
-However, it is inconclusive whether Boulanger truly thought Bonds had no need of further instruction or was acting from a position of racial prejudice.
-The work Boulanger refers to is The Negro Speaks of Rivers, a setting for voice and piano of Langston Hughes' poem by the same title—the very poem which brought Bonds such comfort during her years at Northwestern University.
+She pursued lessons with Nadia Boulanger, who after looking at her work said she needed no further study and refused to teach her.
+It is uncertain whether Boulanger truly thought Bonds had no need of further instruction or was acting out of racial prejudice.
+The work Boulanger saw is The Negro Speaks of Rivers, a setting for voice and piano of Langston Hughes's poem of the same title—the very poem that brought Bonds such comfort during her years at Northwestern University.